 What to Do in Puerto Vallarta: Walk Along the Malecon

 The Malecon is a pedestrian-only boardwalk that parallels the beach in downtown Puerto Vallarta.
 This boardwalk is lined with shops, restaurants and bars as well as many different sculptures for your viewing pleasure.

 Tip: Visit the Malecon at different times of day

 In the evenings, vendors set up along the shoreline selling food, drinks, desserts and crafts and the boardwalk is booming with people.
 However, our favorite time of the day to walk (or run) on it was in the early mornings just after sunrise.
 At this time, it was very peaceful and pedestrians were sparse, a contrast to the lively nightly scene.

 What to Do in Puerto Vallarta: Explore City Center & Zona Romantica

 Lazaro Cardenas Park

 Lazaro Cardenas Park in Zona Romantica is full of colorful detailed mosaic artwork.
 This spot reminded us of Park Guell in Barcelona.
-See our Visiting Barcelona, Spain on a Budget guide for more details on that trip.
 We enjoyed walking through this pretty park several times – observing different mosaics each time.

 Isla Cuale is a cute island in the middle of Zona Romantica.
 It is bordered by the Cuale river and ample greenery.
 To access this island, you cross a cute wooden suspension bridge from the south or you can walk down the colorful puente iguana stairs from the north.
 When we visited Puerto Vallarta, few people were on this island.
 It was a nice escape from the hustle and bustle of the Malecon during the day.